 One software engineer, Timothy Aveni, publicly resigned.
 Another, Owen Anderson, a Facebook engineering manager, celebrated his own departure, which he said had been planned for a while.
 "I am proud to announce that as of the end of today, I am no longer a Facebook employee," he said.

 A New York Times report suggests "hundreds" of Facebook workers participated in the insurrection, which consisted of not logging in for remote work and booking time off.

 Facebook employee discontent was reportedly evident on the corp's internal forums, too.
 However, the departure of a few engineers from the hugely profitable and well-paying web goliath of almost 50,000 full-time staffers, a small work stoppage, and some peeved internal messages are unlikely to force the corporation to reconsider the luxurious accommodations it has built for political misinformation.

 A video call between Facebook supremo Mark Zuckerberg and his concerned staff was said to be tense, demonstrating that hypocrisy is as infectious as the coronavirus.
-Despite complaining bitterly about the failure to hold the president to account for his words on the Facebook platform, very few Facebook employees have quit and many of the many thousands of vociferous opponents to the decision continued to use Facebook’s platform to complain, and post daily updates on their lives.
+Despite complaining bitterly about the failure to hold the President to account for his words on the Facebook platform, very few Facebook employees have quit, and many of the many thousands of vociferous opponents to the decision continued to use Facebook’s platform to complain, and post daily updates on their lives.

-The tele-tantrum follows Twitter's decision last Tuesday to flag two of President Trump's tweets for glorifying violence and making up claims about mail-in ballots.
+This all follows Twitter's decision last Tuesday to flag two of President Trump's tweets for glorifying violence and making up claims about mail-in ballots.